 Whitechapel Gallery is pleased to announce that Tracey Emin (b.
-1963, UK) is the ninth artist to receive the prestigious annual Art Icon award.
+1963, UK) is the ninth artist to receive the prestigious annual Art Icon award, generously supported by the Swarovski Foundation.
 On Tuesday 22 March 2022, the award will be presented at gala celebration hosted by Iwona Blazwick OBE (Director, Whitechapel Gallery).

 Iwona Blazwick said: “Our nominating committee was unanimous in wishing to pay tribute to Tracey Emin.
 Over the past four decades, her work across painting, sculpture, installation, film and photography has both challenged and transformed conceptions of art, gender, health and autonomy; now as one of the most renowned artists of our time, Emin’s impact can be seen globally – from contributing to the development of East London and Margate as centres for creativity, to her impact as a Professor at the Royal Academy and efforts further afield with the Tracey Emin Library in Uganda.
 Her pioneering portrayals of love, loss, happiness and hope will resonate with artists and audiences for years to come.”